Sakawopzu/useful-repo-collection/README.md

 # Useful Repositories for Learning Terminal and Linux
 ## Introduction
 Hey there!
-Congratulations on taking the first step towards learning the terminal and Linux!
-(And welcome home!)<br>As promised, here are some links to repositories that will be useful for you as you continue this journey. :D
+Congratulations on taking the first step towards learning the terminal and Linux! <br>Here are some links to repositories that will be useful for you as you continue this journey. :D

 <img src="images/kiana.png" alt="Kiana Image" style="max-width: 20%;">